vnmendoza/DisperseAiGUI/README.md

 ## Summary

-This project will help detect the presence and movement of big crowds.
-The advent of crowd detecting AI and early detection could help avoid serious injuries and other health concerns by warning people of crowding.
-The information could be relayed to an official who could help disperse a crowd.
-Another problem with crowding is loss of information.
-Showing the crowd on screen will give people the vital information needed to make the conscious decision to stop pushing because there is nowhere else to go.
+This project will help detect the quantity of big crowds(generally above 100 people).
+A user can use this program to easily check a general quantity of a crowd within seconds.
+For organizations or events, This information can be relayed to an official who could help disperse a crowd.
+There is no training required to use this program and minimal setup.
+Using this program on images with less than 100 people will result in less accurate results.

 ## Requirements